wso2-attic/ballerina-integrator/README.md

 # Scatter-Gather Messaging

-A scatter-gather messaging is send a message to multiple recipients and re-aggregates the responses back into a single message.
+Scatter-gather messaging is used send a message to multiple recipients and re-aggregates the responses back into a single message.

-> This guide walks you through the process of implementing a scatter-gather messaging using Ballerina language.
+> This guide walks you through the process of implementing scatter-gather messaging using Ballerina language.

 The following are the sections available in this guide.